Sol Kerzner: Career

-In 1962, he purchased the Astra Hotel in Durban.
-Following the success of that property, Kerzner built South Africa's first five-star graded hotel in Umhlanga, a town north of Durban – he opened this resort in December 1964 which he named the Beverly Hills Hotel.
+In 2001, he purchased the Astra Hotel in Durban.
+In December 1964, he built South Africa's first five-star hotel, the Beverly Hills Hotel, in Umhlanga, a town north of Durban.

-Following the Beverly Hills, Kerzner built the 450-room Elangeni Hotel (now renamed Southern Sun Elangeni & Maharani), overlooking Durban's beachfront and, in 1969, in partnership with South African Breweries, he established the chain of Southern Sun Hotels, which by 1983 operated 30 luxury hotels with more than 7,000 rooms.
+Kerzner next built the 450-room Elangeni Hotel (now part of the combined Southern Sun Elangeni & Maharani), overlooking Durban's beachfront and, in 1969, in partnership with South African Breweries, he established the chain of Southern Sun Hotels, which by 1983 operated 30 luxury hotels with more than 7,000 rooms.
 In 1975, Kerzner opened his first hotel outside South Africa on the Indian Ocean island of Mauritius, which he named Le Saint Géran.

 Sun City

 In 1979, Kerzner developed Sun City, the most ambitious resort project in Africa.
-Over a period of ten years he built four hotels, a man-made lake, two Gary Player designed championship golf courses, and an entertainment center with an indoor 6,000-seat multi-purpose arena at which he presented many superstars including Frank Sinatra, Liza Minnelli, Queen and Shirley Bassey.
+Over ten years, he built four hotels, a man-made lake, two Gary Player-designed championship golf courses, and an entertainment centre with an indoor 6,000-seat multipurpose arena at which many superstars performed, including Frank Sinatra, Liza Minnelli, Queen, and Shirley Bassey.
 The arena was also the venue of many World Title fights promoted by Bob Arum.
-In 1985, Kerzner's Sun City, South Africa resort was the topic of anti-Apartheid rock album titled Sun City by a group of rock musicians calling themselves Artists United Against Apartheid.
+In 1985, the Sun City resort was the topic of the anti-Apartheid rock album Sun City by a group of rock musicians calling themselves Artists United Against Apartheid.

-In 1994, following the first multiracial elections in South Africa, Kerzner was asked by incoming President Nelson Mandela to arrange the VIP function at the Presidential Inauguration, which was attended by approximately a thousand people, including many of the world's leaders and heads of state.
+In 1994, following South Africa's first multiracial elections, incoming President Nelson Mandela asked Kerzner to arrange the VIP function at his inauguration, which was attended by about 1,000 people, including many world leaders and heads of state.

 Mohegan Sun

 In 1996, Kerzner opened the Mohegan Sun casino in Uncasville, Connecticut.
-In 2000, a second phase of the project was opened including a 1,200-room hotel through a joint venture with the Mohegan Tribe of Connecticut called Trading Cove Associates.
+In 2000, a second phase of the project opened, including a 1,200-room hotel through a joint venture with the Mohegan Tribe of Connecticut called Trading Cove Associates.
 TCA relinquished its management of the resort in 2002, but Kerzner through his company received a 5% dividend on the gross revenue generated by Mohegan Sun until 2014.
 The property is one of the largest gambling and entertainment complexes in the United States.